Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Reviewed by: KPE Medical Review Board

 The symptoms of knee arthritis vary from person to person and the disease progresses at different rates in different people.
+Some people may experience a slow progression over many years, while others may have a more rapid deterioration.
+Various factors, including age, genetics, joint stress, previous injuries, and obesity, can influence the rate of progression.

-Knee osteoarthritis can be classified into four different stages,
+Knee osteoarthritis can be classified into four different stages:

 Often mild arthritis will stay at that level, however, sometimes it progresses.